praveenkumarp893/infrastoreapp/README.md

-# Following command is used to deploy the application in the namespace appns
+## Following command is used to deploy the application in the namespace appns
-helm upgrade --install testapp testchart \
+helm upgrade --install testapp infrastore \
   --namespace appns --create-namespace \
   --set-string secret.DJANGO_SUPERUSER_PASSWORD="$DJANGO_PASSWORD"